An Introduction to Animation in Web Design

 When to Use Animation

-The problem with every trend, including this one, is knowing when to use it.
 Animation can be a great little trick for your design tool kit, but is not for every project.
 Animation should be smooth and seamless, not jumpy or mechanical.
 It needs to serve a purpose for the user and not get in the way of the content.

 The primary reason to use animation is to increase usability.
 Simple animations can be great guiding tools to help people understand what buttons to click or where to go next in the map of a website.
 Many designers using complex scrolling effects pair a simple animation with a user tool to scroll or click.
-(This includes everything from a simple bouncing icon or words that pop up an say “scroll down.”)
+(This includes everything from a simple bouncing icon or words that pop up and say “scroll down.”)

 Usability comes in a few forms: